Learning Lab Series

 on Zoom

-Brain injury often brings unique psychological challenges, including the sudden loss of independence, which can lead to frustration, shame, and self-criticism.
-Unlike toxic positivity—which minimizes struggle—compassion enables us to meet our suffering with kindness rather than harsh judgment, and to extend understanding toward others facing similar challenges.
-In turn, compassion can foster the courage and mental flexibility needed to support the brain’s process of healing and rewiring.
-It helps us hold both difficulty and hope at once, creating space for real healing and connection.
+Brain injury often brings unique psychological challenges and can lead to frustration, shame, and self-criticism.
+Self-compassion enables us to meet our suffering with kindness rather than harsh judgment, and it fosters courage and mental flexibility.
+Science proves that self-compassion supports the brain in rewiring after an injury.
+And when we hold difficulty and hope at once, it creates space for real healing and connection—which may increase our compassion for others as well.

-Featuring Professor Yoona Kang at the forefront of compassion research, this engaging workshop will blend research-oriented and experiential components, as well as provide actionable daily plans for how to grow and spread compassion.
+Featuring Professor Yoona Kang, who works at the forefront of compassion research, this Learning Lab workshop will blend research-backed and experiential components as well as provide actionable daily plans for how to grow and spread compassion.

 Sponsored by